malcobrown-dotcom/Malcolm-Brown-CV/README.md

 - Established a **Vendor Management Office (VMO)** and **outcome-based managed services model**.
 - Established a **Vendor Management Governance framework**, simplifying the vendor landscape and strategic alignment.
 - Established a **preferred vendor framework** for contingent workers, ensuring compliance, consistency, and cost control.
-- Led a team of **9 direct reports across 4 countries**, emphasising co-creation of goals and empathetic leadership.
+- Led a team of **9 direct reports across 4 countries**, emphasising co-creation of goals, empathetic leadership, and building high-performing cross-market teams.

 ---